-۷. teach us about God and about our relationship to Him? s Scripture
+2. In James 4:12 is found an extremely important truth about God.
+What does this Scripture teach us about God and about our relationship to Him?

 NOTES: This text not only affirms that God is both Lawgiver and Judge, but it also communicates the seriousness of the matter.
 The final judgment will determine the eternal destiny of all men.
 It is not to be taken lightly.
 On that final day, there will only be two possible verdicts: (1) eternal salvation in heaven or (2) eternal death and destruction in hell.
 If we take the laws and judgments of men with a high degree of seriousness, how much more should we be concerned for the law and judgments of God!
-Jesus gave us the following warning: "Do not fear those who kill the body but are unable to kill the soul; but rather fear Him who is able to destroy both soul and body in hell" (Matthew 10:28).
+Jesus gave us the following warning: "Do not fear those who kill the body but cannot kill the soul.
+Rather fear him who can destroy both soul and body in hell."
+(Matthew 10:28).